-- Although I currently do not have related funding to support overseas (non-HOME/EU) PhD applicants, but we welcome all the applicants supported by government funding, e.g., China Scholarship Council (CSC) scholarships, to apply for PhD (note we have experience on CSC applicants).
+- We welcome all the applicants supported by government funding, e.g., China Scholarship Council (CSC) scholarships, to apply for PhD (note we have experience on CSC applicants).

 - Welcome Mr. Chris Ridden to join us as a PhD student.

 - IAS Fellowship (This scheme (£5000) supports visits from international scholars to the University, deadline 12nd Oct 2018), and Workshop Grant Competition (The Institute of Advanced Studies (IAS) is once again running a competition for grants worth up to £3,500 each to support the organisation of small-scale research meetings at the University of Surrey, deadline 12nd Oct 2018).
 Please feel free to contact me if you are interested in these applications.

 - I will have 3 PhD studentships (3-3.5 years), only supporting HOME/EU students.
 If you are interested in working in identity protection, blockchain applications and post-quantum crypto, please feel free to contact me.
 For overseas students, you need to top up the gap of the tuition fee (between overseas tuition fee and the HOME/EU one).
 Please email me for further information.

 Project A: Security Assessment Framework for Blockchain.
 This project aims to develop methodology and design mechanisms that can be applied to distributed multi-jurisdictional Blockchain and DLT systems to assess the security of these systems.
 The assessment should be based on well-designed security models and standards.
 PhD candidate will study and investigate blockchain state of art, its core mechanisms/frameworks, and the employed secure protocols (e.g., signature, zero knowledge proof, consensus) so as to design assessment criteria/models.
 Machine learning algorithms and formal methods will be investigated and leveraged as well.
 The output of the project will enable a "grading" of each blockchain to be created and shared as part of a cyber insurance policy.
 The PhD candidate (holding MSc. degree of Math, Computer Science, Engineering) should be equipped with adequate knowledge of programming (Python, C++, Java), basic knowledge of applied cryptography/machine learning/formal method, good communication skill, teamwork awareness, and be willing to work with industries.